oracle/oracle-database-operator/docs/multitenant/README.md

 SQL>
 ```

 > Note that after creation, the PDB is not open.
-You must explicitly open it using a dedicated `yaml` file.
+You must explicitly open it using a dedicated YAML file.

 **pdb creation** - parameters list